alisuetal/archived.alisu.giffty/README.md

 ## Donations

-Even though the project is 100% free.
-You can always help me by sending a change.
+Even though the project is 100% free, you can always help me by sending a change.
 Any value will make me very happy. :)
 > I haven't figured how to make it happen yet, so it may take a while.

 ### Thank you for reading all these. 🏵️